blackbaud-community/Blackbaud-CRM/API/Cookbook/readme.md

 The API cookbook samples demonstrate how to call individual features (ex: Contact Information Address List) via the Blackbaud CRM SOAP Web Service (AppFxWebService.asmx).
 The samples utilize twitter bootstrap 2.3.2 which provide a sleek, intuitive, and responsive front-end framework.

 ###Providing a Primary Key Guid for the Record Type ID###
-Each sample typically takes an ID (Primary Key) value of a certain Record Type (Constituent, Address, etc.) in either an html input...
+In order to retrieve the data, each sample typically takes an ID (Primary Key) value of a certain Record Type (Constituent, Address, etc.) in either an html input...

 ![AddressSample](http://blackbaud-community.github.io/Blackbaud-CRM/images/CookbookAddressList.png)